 Combining those results with the publication of the results of the Massage Therapy Foundation and Samueli research meta-analysis funded by AMTA, we are hopeful about new conversations on this important topic.

 In addition, the American College of Physicians recently issued a new guideline recommending massage therapy for low-back pain.
+Consumer Reports covers these new guidelines and discusses massage therapy as an approach to low back pain.

 FDA Call for Comment